 Stansfield (Gary Oldman) is a total animal!
 A loose cannon, an over the top, hopped up freak with explosive manic episodes of self grandeur and evil incarnate!

 Gary Oldman..
 Nobody!
 And I mean Nobody!
 Can do an evil villain like Gary Oldman!
-The mad contortions, the flamboyant grand performances throughout the film thrilled me to no end!
+The mad contortions, the flamboyant persona and gestures as if conducting a symphony orchestra throughout the film thrilled me to no end!

 Come for the Action!
-Fall in love with it's memorable characters!
+Fall in love with its unforgettable characters!